Christian Colleges Are Tangled In Their Own LGBT Policies

 "When I realized that my faith wasn't necessarily about the [Christian Reformed] Church, and it wasn't even necessarily about the Bible but about my relationship with God and that God is all-encompassing and loving, I felt very free," Koster says.

-Koster says Hulst helped guide that faith journey but Hulst herself is still torn between her love for her LGBT students and her own understanding that the Bible does not really allow them to act on their sexual orientation.
+Koster says Hulst helped guide that faith journey, but Hulst herself is still torn between her love for her LGBT students and her own understanding that the Bible does not really allow them to act on their sexual orientation.

 "It's a place where you need to be wise," Hulst says.
-"I tell them I want to honor Scripture but I also honor my LGBT brothers and sisters."
+"I tell them I want to honor Scripture, but I also honor my LGBT brothers and sisters."

 It doesn't always work out.